ManjunathGlO/Airlines-Reservation-System/README.md

 # Airlines-Reservation-System
 The Airlines Reservation System is a comprehensive database management project designed to facilitate and streamline the process of booking airline tickets.
-This project employs SQL to manage data related to flights, customers, reservations, and payments, ensuring efficient retrieval and manipulation of information.
+This project employs SQL to manage data related to flights, customers, reservations, and payments, ensuring efficient retrieval and manipulation of information. <hr>

 ## Features
 - Flight Management: Add, update, and delete flight information, including flight numbers, schedules, and routes.